cryptocontrol/sentiment-trading-bot/README.md

 ### Introduction
-Whitebird is a trading bot that trades on the basis of the public sentiment of a coin.
+Whitebird is a trading bot written in Java (inspired by [Blackbird](https://github.com/butor/blackbird)) that trades on the basis of the public sentiment of a coin.
 If the coin sentiment is negative, Whitebird opens a short position on it.
 If the sentiment for a coin is positive, Whitebird goes long.

 Whitebird uses exchange APIs to open/close positions and uses the [CryptoControl Sentiment API](https://cryptocontrol.io/apis) to get the sentiment for a particular coin based on crypto news sources.